Antonio Gibson: 2020

 Gibson entered the 2020 NFL draft as a running back prospect, where he was selected by the Washington Redskins in the third round (66th overall).
 Team executives cited his ability to play various positions as a major reason why they drafted him.
 He signed his four-year rookie contract on July 22, 2020.

 He scored his first career touchdown, an 11-yard run, in Week 2 against the Arizona Cardinals.
 In Week 4 against the Baltimore Ravens, Gibson recorded 128 total yards from scrimmage along with a rushing touchdown.
 He recorded his first career 100-yard rushing game in Week 7 against the Dallas Cowboys, rushing 20 times for 128 yards and a touchdown.

 In a rematch against the Cowboys on Thanksgiving, Gibson rushed for 115 yards and three touchdowns during a 41–16 victory.
 He was the first rookie to score three touchdowns on Thanksgiving since Randy Moss in 1998, and the first running back on the same day to rush for over 100 yards with three touchdowns since Barry Sanders in 1997.
 He was also named the Pepsi NFL Rookie of the Week for his performance.
 The following week against the Pittsburgh Steelers, he suffered a turf toe injury early in the first quarter and subsequently missed the rest of that game and the next one against the San Francisco 49ers.
-Gibson finished the 2020 season leading all rookies in rushing touchdowns with 11, and was also the first Washington rookie to record 1,000 yards from scrimmage since Alfred Morris in 2012.
+Gibson finished the 2020 season with 170 carries for 795 yards while leading all rookies in rushing touchdowns with 11, and was also the first Washington rookie to record 1,000 yards from scrimmage since Alfred Morris in 2012.

 2021

 In Week 3 of the 2021 season, Gibson recorded a 73–yard touchdown reception against the Buffalo Bills.
 The play was the second-longest touchdown reception by a Washington running back in franchise history.
 The next week, he recorded 63 yards and one touchdown in the win over the Atlanta Falcons, which brought him over 1,000 career rushing yards.
 This made Gibson the third Washington player in the franchise's history to attain 1,000 rushing yards within his first two seasons since running back Alfred Morris and quarterback Robert Griffin III.
 On Monday Night Football against the Seattle Seahawks, he recorded 111 yards over 29 carries in the Week 12 win which was his first 100-plus rushing yard game of the season.
 On December 31, 2021, he was placed on the team's COVID-19 reserve list and was forced to sit out of the Week 17 game against the Philadelphia Eagles.
+He finished the 2021 season with 258 carries for 1,037 yards and seven touchdowns to go with 42 receptions for 294 yards and three touchdowns.
 He was placed back on active roster on January 5, 2022.